jjbergman/iliaslatina/IL-translation.md

 # Preface

-1   Goddess, tell me about Pelides' arrogant wrath, which wrought sorrowful deaths on the wretched Greeks and sent the brave souls of heroes down to Orcus: the wrath that allowed dogs and birds to tear at the heroes' bloodless limbs and unburied bones.
+1   Goddess, tell me about Pelides' arrogant wrath, which wrought sorrowful deaths on the wretched Greeks and sent the brave souls of heroes down to Orcus: tell of the wrath that allowed dogs and birds to tear at the heroes' bloodless limbs and unburied bones.

 6   The highest king agreed that the conflict had first been incited by the warring hearts of sceptered Atrides and Achilles, renowned in battle.